 Okay, a slightly boring entry, but a must-have.
 Repeat after me: the first thing I will do after buying a new lens is protect it (see my potential disaster averted thanks to a cheap Rocketfish filter).
 The important thing to know is the size of the lens.
 Typical sizes are 58mm and 72mm, but there are many others too.
 I prefer filters without effects.

 Canon won’t like this, but those cheapo aftermarket batteries work just fine.
-The T2i and T3i use the same battery, while the 60D uses a slightly larger, and higher capacity MODEL, the sames as those found in the Canon 5D Mark II (everyone’s dream camera).
+The T2i and T3i use the same battery, while the 60D uses a slightly larger, and higher capacity version, the same as those found in the Canon 5D.
 I carry at least three replacement batteries.
 That will easily give me a day of shooting, and some extra juice in case I want to shoot some video (which can drain batteries quickly).

 7. Transcend 32GB SDHC Memory Card

-You can larger, and you can definitely go smaller and cheaper.
-But the sweet spot is 32GB.
-Prices are reasonable, and you get enough room to shot a tonne, and/or capture lots of 1080p video.
+You can go larger, and you can definitely go smaller and cheaper.
+But the sweet spot may well be 32GB.
+Prices are reasonable, and you get enough room to shoot an event’s worth of photos, and/or capture several videos (in 1080p).
 The last thing you want to do is worry about running out of memory, so my suggestion would be not to chintz out.
 Why Transcend?
-I’ve bought lots of their cards over the years and never had a single failure.
-Other brands may return similar results, but for now I’m a loyalist.
+I’ve bought many of their cards over the years and never had a single failure.
+Other brands (like Sandisk) may return similar results, but for now I’m a loyalist.
 Be sure to get a “Class 10” card to support your camera’s shooting rates.

 8. Canon EF-S 18-200mm Zoom Lens

 If I had to take only one lens on a trip (and that’s often the case) this would be the one.
 It has some wide angle (convenient for landscapes), and plenty of zoom so you can capture subjects at a distance.
-Note that it’s not the best in very low light situations, so keep that in mind–though, I’ve still find it acceptable and have used it at evening events in Napa and San Francisco with nice results.
-You can spend a lot (and I mean a lot) more for zooms, but this is a fantastic all-rounder.
+Note that it’s not the best in very low light situations, so keep that in mind–though, I’ve still find it acceptable and have used it at evening events in Napa and San Francisco with good results.
+You can spend a lot (and I mean a lot) more for zooms, but this is a fantastic all-rounder for the price.
 Like the Rode Videomic, it’s on my DSLRs virtually 7/24.

 You could call it a knapsack.
-But sling bag is cooler.
-Plus you wear it over one shoulder.
-Yes, this is only $30, and I use it to sometimes house thousands of dollars of gear.
-But I love it.
-It’s far more convenient than the old-school packs that look like med kits.
+But sling is cooler.
+Plus you wear it over only one shoulder.
+This Lowepro sling is far more convenient than the old-school packs that look like med kits.
 I especially like the adjustable compartments.
 You can move them around to accommodate lenses, mics and even several cameras too if you like.
-I’ve had a Rode, spare lens, field recorders and a T2i and 60D in here before, in addition to extra batteries, notes, filters and various cleaning products.
-It all fits!
+I’ve had a Rode, spare lens, field recorders and a Canon body in here, in addition to extra batteries, notes, filters and various cleaning products.
+It all fits.
 I’ve taken this on location for interviews with Cirque du Soleil, Disney on Ice, and at film festivals such as the Mill Valley and Napa Valley Film Festivals.
-So just because something is inexpensive, doesn’t mean it can’t get the job done.
+Just because something is inexpensive, doesn’t mean it can’t get the job done.